Commencement, Degrees Awarded with Distinction

 WSU holds commencement ceremonies each year in December and in May.
 All baccalaureate and master’s degree candidates for the spring semester are eligible to participate in the May ceremony and all baccalaureate and master’s degree candidates for the fall semester are eligible to participate in the December ceremony.
 Baccalaureate and master’s degree candidates for the summer semester are eligible to participate in either the preceding May or following December ceremony.

 Doctoral degree candidates are only eligible to participate in a ceremony after all requirements for their degree have been successfully completed (May or December).
-Summer Doctoral graduates are not eligible to participate in the preceding May ceremony, but may participate in the following December ceremony.
+Summer doctoral graduates are generally not eligible to participate in the preceding May ceremony, but may participate in the following December ceremony.
+Exceptions may be granted for summer doctoral students if they have successfully defended their dissertation, and the defense paperwork is on file in the Graduate School before the spring ceremony.
+Contact the degree audit specialist in the Graduate School for details.

-More information may be found at the WSU commencement website (https://wichita.edu/commencement).
+More information may be found at the WSU commencement website.1

-Diplomas are available for distribution approximately seven weeks following the close of a given semester.
-Degree recipients may obtain their diplomas from the registrar’s office.
-Diplomas will be mailed from that office upon a written, signed request that includes the name and student identification number of the degree recipient, the complete address where the diploma is to be mailed, the appropriate mailing fee ($7 inside USA; $40 outside USA), and a readable copy of the degree recipient’s driver’s license or other government issued photo ID.
+Degree recipients may obtain their diplomas from the registrar’s office per the schedule posted on the office's website.
+Diplomas will be mailed from that office upon a written, signed request that includes the name and student identification number of the degree recipient, the complete address where the diploma is to be mailed, the appropriate mailing fee, and a readable copy of the degree recipient’s driver’s license or other government issued photo ID.
+More information can be found on the registrar's website.1